 Criminal defense attorneys

-We charge a flat fee for our legal services.
+When you hire us to represent you on a criminal case we will charge a flat fee for our legal services.
 Criminal defense attorneys that work by the hour cannot do a good job.
 They are more concerned with their hourly rates, how much they’ve billed and how much they’ve put into the case instead of whether they’ve achieved their client’s goal.

 For instance, sometimes we see a “pocket” and I call it a pocket because the prosecutor is suddenly willing to make an offer that he wouldn’t otherwise make.
 If that offer achieves the goal of the client, the client needs to be 100% sure and the attorney needs to be 100% dedicated to accepting that offer.
 If the attorney hesitates to think about whether he or she can bill more time, then that’s a conflict.
 We try to operate 100% of the time without conflicts and we do that by charging flat rates.